simvad/TabletopTunes/README.md

 A music player built with Avalonia UI that streams from YouTube URLs and organizes music with tags.
 Made specifically to catalogue and play mood music at the TTRPG table.

+## Debugging
+The app is developed on Linux but tested on Windows and should therefore work cross-platform, although errors might creep in on Windows.
+The most likely source of errors is a deprecated version of YoutubeExplode, since I'm not always on top of updating the package whenever YT makes a change.

 ## Project Structure

 TabletopTunes is organized into three main components: